 Spanning Tree Protocol

-• In modern Ethernet networks, reliability depends heavily on redundancy.
+In modern Ethernet networks, reliability often relies on link redundancy.

-Network Engineers often connect switches with multiple links so that if one cable fails, another can instantly take over.
+Network engineers commonly connect switches using multiple links so that if one cable fails, another can immediately take over.

 Redundant network topology with three switches and two PCs before STP activation.